Hatu peak

 Hatu Peak is located in the Shimla district of Himachal Pradesh in India.
-It is one of the highest peaks in the region, standing at an elevation of 3400 m (11,152 ft) above sea level.
-The peak is surrounded by dense forest of conifers, oaks and maples.
+It is one of the highest peaks in the region, standing at an elevation of 3400 meters (11,152 ft) above sea level.
+The peak is surrounded by a dense forest of conifers, oaks, and maples.

 Location

 Hatu Peak lies beside National Highway 5 nearly 71 km from Shimla.
-From Narkanda, the peak can be accessed by bike or car.
+From Narkanda, the peak is accessible by bike or car.

 Attractions

 Hatu Temple

 At the top of the peak is a small wooden temple called Hatu temple.
 According to local belief, the famous Hatu Mata temple is the temple of Maa Kaali.
 On the first Sunday of Jyeshtha, groups of people arrive in large numbers to engage in rituals.
 Near the temple, there is an ancient stove-like formation of rocks that locals believe to be used by the Pandavas brothers to cook their food during their Agyaat Vaas.

 Tourist House

-A small structure has been created which is used on rare occasions by civil authorities.
+A small structure was built to be used on rare occasions by civil authorities.

 Scenic Views

-The steep road to Hatu Peak provides scenic views of the Himalayas.
+The steep road to Hatu Peak, provides scenic views of the Himalayas.